Amrindra/Amrindra/README.md

 # 👋 Hi, I’m Amrindra
-- 3+ years of experience as a Web/Application Developer and coding with analytical programming using JS, HTML, CSS, and Python.
+- 3+ years of experience as a Web/Application Developer and coding with analytical programming using JavaScript, HTML, CSS, and Python.
 - Proficient in HTML, CSS, JavaScript, and React, with a passion for creating intuitive and visually appealing user experiences.
-- Great knowledge in all phases of SDLC including design, development, testing, implementation and support.
+- Great knowledge of all phases of SDLC, including design, development, testing, implementation, and support.
-- Good Knowledge of Python and Node.js.
+- Good Knowledge of Python, Node.js, SQL, and MySql.
 - Experience in designing and implementing responsive web designs and creating custom animations.
-- • Well versed with design and development of presentation layer for web applications using technologies like HTML, CSS, JavaScript, and Bootstrap.
+- Well-versed in the design and development of presentation layers for web applications using technologies like HTML, CSS, JavaScript, and Bootstrap.
 - My portfolio site: https://amrindraouk.com/